ppebb/multtable/README.md

  ```
  NOTES:
    * It should not only output 22 rows/columns each time, it should actually respond to user input.
    * There ARE spaces at the beginning of each line before the segment denoting the row number.
 Without that spaces the text can become smushed against the console wall.
-There should be the same number of spaces before each number as in the normal columns.